 Of course the easiest way to do color changes is to let self striping yarn do the changing for you!

 I’ve only made one complete Tunisian crochet pattern, but this video tutorial from KnitterKnotter reminds me I want to have a go at it again!

 In this swatch I use a foundation single crochet which makes a nice edge for the start of your pattern.

-- In this tutorial I change colors for the double crochet and the bobble stitch.
+- In this tutorial I change colors for the single crochet, half double crochet, double crochet and the bobble stitch.

 - You can apply this technique to any stitch.

 ch(s) – chain(s)